 As mentioned above, the outcome of COP27 was establishing the Loss and Damage fund.
 Developing countries have been fighting for this fund for around 30 years.
 The purpose is to create financial assistance for countries struck by extreme weather, as the effects of climate change are increasingly visible worldwide.
 The money is for rescue missions as well as rebuilding infrastructure.
 However, there is still much work to be done with the fund.
 For example, countries have to decide who will finance it.

 COP27 was also a meeting to strengthen the goals of the Paris Agreement.
 Namely, to keep global warming to 1.5 degrees above pre-industrial levels.
 Countries have agreed to do this by strengthening their commitments each year.
-However, many thought that COP27 failed in this aspect.
+However, many thought that COP27 could have done better in this aspect.
 For example, there was no agreement to let emissions peak by 2025.
-More so, COP27 did not strengthen the language of the Glasgow Climate Pact from COP26.
+More so, COP27 needed to strengthen the language of the Glasgow Climate Pact from COP26.
 Some nations suggested changing the words from “phasing out the use of coal” to “phasing out all fossil fuels”.
-Yet, they could not agree on this.
+Yet, they did not agree on this.